mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 All ships’ commons contain a galley at the very least but discerning captains add facilities for a finer culinary experience.
-These may include specialised ovens, refrigeration devices, food- preparation equipment and other items that enable a qualified steward to tantalise the palates of the crew and passengers.
+These may include specialised ovens, refrigeration devices, food-preparation equipment and other items that enable a qualified steward to tantalise the palates of the crew and passengers.
 A minimum of Steward 2 is required to properly use such facilities, which